3cqs-coder/SymBot/docs/README.md

 5. Type: `pm2 save` to save the configuration
 6. If you don't already have **pm2** starting at system boot time, type this with root privileges: `pm2 startup`.
 Then type: `pm2 save`

-Now SymBot will automatically start even when the system is rebooted.
+SymBot will now start automatically even when the system is rebooted.
 With the above configuration **pm2** will monitor SymBot and if memory exceeds roughly one gigabyte, a kill signal will be sent to SymBot. **pm2** will wait eight seconds before terminating the process to give SymBot some time to safely shut itself down. **pm2** will then start SymBot again.
 You can change those settings to suit your own server requirements and needs.

 ## Configuration

-These files are located in the "config" directory
+These files are located in the `config` directory

 - **app.json**

-	- "password" is the password used to login to the SymBot web portal.
+	- `password` is the password used to login to the SymBot web portal.
 The default password is "admin".

-	- "web_server" contains settings for the SymBot web server.
+	- `web_server` contains settings for the SymBot web server.
 The default port is 3000.

-	- "telegram" contains an optional Telegram token id and user id to send SymBot notifications to.
+	- `telegram` contains an optional Telegram token id and user id to send SymBot notifications to.
 This includes system warnings such as detected connectivity issues, bot and deal start / stops, and more!
 You must first create a Telegram bot with @BotFather to use.

-	- "mongo_db_url" is the URL to your MongoDB instance.
+	- `mongo_db_url` is the URL to your MongoDB instance.

 		- WARNING: If you run multiple instances of SymBot using the same database you will mess up your bots!
 		- For quick set up, create a free account at https://cloud.mongodb.com and copy the URL given into the app config.
 It begins with something like: mongodb+srv://
 		- For better security running your own local database is recommended

-	- "signals" contains a section to use signals with SymBot.
+	- `signals` contains a section to use signals with SymBot.
 There is a 3CQS signals section by default.
 If you have an API key just copy it there or create an account at https://www.3CQS.com to get one.

 - **bot.json**

 	- This contains all default settings for your bot and exchange information.
-For test purposes, always leave "sandBox" set to true.
+For test purposes, always leave `sandBox: true`.
 	- Valid exchanges include binance, binanceus, coinbase, and many others.
 SymBot uses the ccxt library so if the exchange is supported, you should be able to connect to it
 	- Most bot settings do not need to be set here since they can be set when creating a bot in the web view